-Where Is Amber Rose’s Boyfriend Val Chmerkovskiy?
+Where Is Amber Rose’s Boyfriend, Val Chmerkovskiy?
 Muva Shows Off Other Men On Instagram

 A photo posted by Amber Rose (@amberrose) on

-It turns out that Amber was doing a little matchmaking, it looks like.
+It turns out that Amber was doing a little matchmaking.
 She did point out that both of the men pictured on her Instagram account are into other men so they probably aren’t trying to steal her away from Val Chmerkovskiy.
 It hasn’t stopped us from wondering what Amber is up to, though, and where is Val?

-Amber Rose has been on vacation in Hawaii according to the Daily Mail.
+Amber Rose has been on vacation in Hawaii, according to the Daily Mail.
 Amber hit Honolulu on Thursday with plans to make a guest appearance with DJ Tori Brixx and Nick Cannon for the opening of a new club called Encore.

 Amber and Val are reportedly getting very serious, with friends of the model-turned-talk show host saying that Muva is treating this new relationship like she really wants it to last.
-It looks like the pair had to go their own separate ways due to scheduling recently, with Amber heading for Hawaii while Val recently posting pictures of the Dancing With The Stars tour in Canada where former competitor Calvin Johnson recently was spotted in support of the dancers and the show.
+It looks like the pair had to go their own separate ways due to scheduling recently, with Amber heading for Hawaii, while Val recently posting pictures of the Dancing With The Stars tour in Canada where former competitor Calvin Johnson was recently spotted in support of the dancers and the show.

 A photo posted by Amber Rose (@amberrose) on